pjsudharshan/Seep-Segmentation/README.txt

 If you want to run separately instead of bash.
 Run "split.py" and then the below:

-Run: "python train.py -help" to know about the command line arguments to passed.
+Run: "python train.py -help" to know about the command line arguments to be passed.
 Example Run: "python train.py -tb 8 -e 100"